HyunggyuJang/astar-dev-container/README.md

 ### Host shared folder

-As a part of the installation process, a folder named `swanky` will be created in your `HOME`.
+As a part of the installation process, a folder named `astar` will be created in your `HOME`.

 It is mounted to `/host-home` in the container, and you can use it to share files with the host OS, for example, compiled contracts for uploading and instantiating on the contracts UI.